huntbrooks85/SANDCASTL/README.md

 <h1 align="center" id="title">🏖️ SANDCASTL 🏖️</h1>

 <p id="description"> Spectral ANalog of Dwarfs and Computional Analysis of Spectral TempLates (SANDCASTL) is a Python 3 Jupyter Notebook.
 It allows for a simple input of a reduced spectrum to fit to the newly created SAND model.
-SANDCASTLE fits for 4 main parameters, including: effective temperature (Teff), surface gravity (Log(g)), metalliticty ([M/H]), alpha enrichment ([α/H]).
+SANDCASTL fits for 3 main parameters, including: effective temperature (Teff), surface gravity (Log(g)), and metalliticty ([M/H]).
 With 2 additional nuisance parameters of horizontal and veritcal shift. </p>

 <h2>🛠️ Installation Steps:</h2>